 Reading Children's Centres are inclusive in all of our sessions running across the borough.

-- West Central cluster support SEN children and their families through a F.A.M.I.L.Y groups with specialist support, advice and guidance for parents.
+- West Reading Cluster support SEN children and their families through our F.A.M.I.L.Y groups with specialist support, advice and guidance for parents/carers

-- Tiny Talkers sessions to support speech and language development (SLT) run each week for parents to attend if they have any SLT concerns for their child.
+- Tiny Talkers sessions to support speech and language development (SLT) run from Ranikhet CC each week for parents to attend if they have any SLT concerns for their child.

-- Health visiting teams are delivering child health reviews from West Central Cluster
+- Health visiting teams are delivering child health reviews from Ranikhet CC.

 - Reading Children’s Centres provide a universal service in partnership with health to support parents both antenatally and postnatally.
 New parents groups are delivered to support parents/carers with children under 1 year old.
 Information is provided on sleep, weaning, behaviour, toilet training, routines and behaviour.